danielebufarini/homebudget/README.md

 HomeBudget is a Kotlin Multiplatform personal finance app for Android and iOS.

-- Android runs as a native app in `androidApp` and uses the shared Compose UI from `composeApp`.
-- iOS runs as a native SwiftUI app in `iosApp` and embeds the shared Kotlin framework as `ComposeApp`.

-Most domain logic, persistence, resources, and a large part of the UI live in shared Kotlin.
-Native code is used where the platform APIs or interaction model justify it.
+- `composeApp` contains the shared domain layer, persistence, resources, and most UI.
+- `androidApp` is the Android host app.
+- `iosApp` is the SwiftUI iOS app shell plus widgets and iCloud integration.

+The shared iOS framework is built as `ComposeApp.framework` and embedded by the Xcode project.

-## Features
+## Feature set

 - expense and income tracking
-- recurring transactions
+- recurring expenses and recurring incomes
-- category management, including archive and reassignment flows
+- category management with archive, reassignment, color, and per-type support
-- monthly and grouped transaction views
+- monthly transaction views with expense/income switching and grouping
+- grouped views by category or by date
-- CSV import and export
+- CSV import/export
-- full JSON backup and restore
+- JSON backup/restore
-- Android Google Drive backup
+- Google Drive AppData backup on Android
-- iOS iCloud backup
+- iCloud backup on iOS
 - voice-assisted expense entry
-- Android home screen widgets
+- Android and iOS home screen widgets
 - English and Italian localization

 ## Stack